bitnahian/speech-transcriptor/README.md

 # speech-transcriptor
-Speech to Transcript script using Google Speech API.
+Simple Flask application that takes in audio recordings and outputs the transcripts of those audios to the user using the Google Speech API.

 The following description is copied from the python-doc module for the Google Speech API.

 # Authentication